skovsgaard/canvaspong/README.md

 # CanvasPong

-A simple, Atari-looking game of pong, written in JavaScript, using <canvas>.
+A simple game of pong, written in JavaScript, using <canvas>.